Yethal/qubes-doc/common-tasks/usb.md

     sys-usb:2-5     058f:3822 058f_USB_2.0_Camera
     sys-usb:2-1     03f0:0641 PixArt_HP_X1200_USB_Optical_Mouse

-This feature is not yet available in Qubes Manager.
+This feature is not yet available in Qubes Manager however, if you are a student and you would like to contribute to Qubes OS by implementing it please consider applying for [Google Summer of Code][project-page] scholarship.
+You can find list of our Project ideas [here][gsoc].

 [mass-storage]: https://en.wikipedia.org/wiki/USB_mass_storage_device_class